 In this post-conflict environment, Iraq is working with the international community to find more durable solutions for the return and legal recognition of displaced populations.
 While the focus has been on return, local integration should also be considered as a viable option.

 Access to basic services such as health care, education and legal assistance are the most pressing humanitarian needs in Iraq today.

 How are we helping?

-Special attention is given to displaced people affected by the camp closures, especially those unable or unwilling to return to their areas of origin.
-However, the EU maintains its assistance in the few remaining camps for internally displaced people.
+In addition, we give special attention to displaced people affected by camp closures, especially those unable or unwilling to return to their areas of origin.
+Last year, EU humanitarian aid reached over 400,000 people, primarily women and children.

-National civil documentation is essential as it allows people to move freely and safely obtain assistance and care, and attend school.
-The international community strongly encourages authorities to adopt a more systematic approach to providing documents, including birth registration, for all Iraqis.
+National civil documentation is essential for the freedom of movement and access to assistance, health care, and education.
+The international community encourages the authorities to implement a more systematic approach to providing documents, including birth registration, to all Iraqis.